epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-01-herbstlustwm-modularized-overview.markdown

 Some people don't even bother with aestethic aspect of Window Manager.
 No need any statusbar, not even gap between windows.
 The lesser gap, the more information.

+No algorithm.
+No math.
+It is just a simple configuration.
+There is no need to make this complex.

 This will only discuss about the HLWM configuration.